THE SMALL BOX VOX AC50

 Original covers and cables.
 For a matching AC80/100 set (serial number 177), see this page.
 Bought from new by a band that regularly played in Hastings Pier Ballroom in the 1960s.

-Serial number 1035B - currently in the UK (collection: Mike Handley)
+Serial number 1035B - formerly in the UK (collection: Mike Handley)

 Sold on ebay in 2006.
 The "B" after the serial number signifies that this is a Foundation Bass model, though there is doubtless no difference in the circuitry.
 White Erie resistors for the most part throughout, but in company with many early AC50s, the 47K is light green and of a different type.
 Note that one of the original connectors remained on the back panel, the second now reinstated.
 The Bulgin mains connector has been reinstated too.